-Target of 503 m3/m€ was met.
-Water withdrawal intensity - sales increased by 5% due a leak in a pipeline from surface water used for process cooling in one of the manufacturing locations, otherwise it would have fallen by 19%.
+Target of 488 m3/m€ was met.
+Water withdrawal intensity - sales decreased by 51% due to the fact that 2022 was affected by an incident, where a pipeline leaked approximately 70,000 m3 surface water for process cooling in one of the manufacturing locations and another manufacturing location successfully optimized/reduced the usage of surface water for process cooling.